Pay Attention to Attention Distribution: A New Local Lipschitz Bound for Transformers: Proof of

-that corresponds to the Jacobian of the softmax operation.
-Now our goal is to bound $\|\mathcal{J}_{\texttt{Attn}}(X)\|_2$ utilizing the structure above.
+respectively.
+Now our goal is to bound $\|\mathcal{J}_{\texttt{Attn}_h}(X)\|_2$ utilizing the structure above.
 Using triangle inequality and submultiplicativity of the spectral norm, we can write the following upper bound on this norm: